 Try Skudonet Community Edition

-HAProxy is a free, high-performance load balancer for TCP and HTTP applications designed for high-traffic websites.
+HAProxy is a free, popular network load balancer software designed for high-traffic websites.
 It scales efficiently, handling up to 2 million SSL requests per second and 100 gbps of forwarded traffic.
 Its event-driven architecture ensures quick responsiveness to I/O events.

 HAProxy is designed with robust security by default, ensuring that non-portable and unreliable functions are replaced for stability.
 All the input data gets cleaned very early in the lower layers.
 To safeguard applications, it offers defensive features such as strict protocol validation, privilege drops, and fork prevention.